sghpjuikit/player/README.md

 Configurable icon bar/dock.
 User can add/remove custom icons executing some predefined.
 ##### FunctionViewer
 Plots custom mathematical function in a graph
-##### Spectrum
-Displays the audio spectrum of the playing song (doesn't work for flac and ogg).
-Looks nothing like the low-fps sample from Oracle.
-Uses Canvas and smooth 60FPS animation.
-Looks very cool.
-Yet its only 58 lines!
-Not really useful aside being a fancy visualisation though.

 ### Portability